mehampson/csci-e3-final-project/README.md

 # TestBiker

 TestBiker is a simple test runner for JavaScript projects.

+Why write TestBiker for my CSCI E-3 final project?
+Because unit testing is neat and I've been thinking about how I would want it to work in JavaScript.
+I've used other JS frameworks a little bit, mainly Jest -- I know I'm reinventing the wheel and mine's not entirely round yet.
+(Side note: some of the techniques we're required to use for our project are in the examples, especially `webpage`, rather than the main testBiker code.
+I hope that's still in the spirit of things.)

-Why TestBiker?
+Why call it TestBiker?
 Because I prefer biking to running.

 ## Features